-Moscow Metro is believed to be one of the most beautiful in the world.
-However, it is famous not only for it`s beauty, but also for enormous amount of myths.
+Moscow Metro is arguably the most beautiful subway in the world.
+However, it is famous not only for it`s beauty, but also for history and… enormous amount of myths!

 7 myths about Moscow Metro